MCT-master/mct-master.github.io/_posts/2022-04-02-aleksati-5g-nmp.md

 We conducted two experiments in two separate locations on two different 5G networks.

+### Commercial 5G Experiment

-1. The first experiment was carried out at the Musicology Department at the University of Oslo, on March 30th 2022, on a first-generation **commercial 5G network**.
+The first experiment was carried out at the Musicology Department at the University of Oslo, on March 30th 2022, on a first-generation commercial 5G network.
 Most commercial 5G networks today rely on a so-called Non-Stand-Alone (NSA) core network, the same as 4G.
 However, Telenor pre-configured our routers to access specific Access-Point-Names (APNs).
 This configuration enabled Peet To Peer (P2P) connectivity between our machines with faster packet routing.

+### Private 5G Experiment

-2. The second experiment was carried out in Elverum, close to Terningmoen Army Base, on April 4th 2022, on a 5G Network-on-Wheels (5GNoW) solution.
-The 5GNoW is a **private 5G network**, or Non-Public Network (NPN), that relies on a Stand-Alone (SA) core network.
+The second experiment was carried out in Elverum, close to Terningmoen Army Base, on April 4th 2022, on a 5G Network-on-Wheels (5GNoW) solution.
+The 5GNoW is a private 5G network, or Non-Public Network (NPN), that relies on a Stand-Alone (SA) core network.
 As we understood, these kinds of systems are mostly used for experimental testing of various 5G applications in the field.

 <div class="slideshow-container" id="experiment-setup">
   <div class="mySlides fade">